'Be anxious for nothing..." ~Philippians 4:6

 Children prove, every day, their capacity TO learn, but the content isn't always healthy or appropriate.

-Learning can't take place in confusion.
-When students know that they can, without consequences, disrupt the learning environment, they will.
 In many public schools, the authority to maintain order has been snatched from adults, and many, in turn, have given up trying to get it back.

-It's sad when the only person learning in a classroom is the teacher.
-Too many parents leave their children in the care of others, but dare them to correct their behavior.
-I firmly believe that if the only person a parent requires a child to heed is them, then they should consider home schooling their child.
+I firmly believe that if the only person a parent requires a child to heed is him or herself, then they should consider home schooling their child.

 Some excellent teachers, who started out wanting nothing more than to make a difference, are just tired of spending 60% of their days being ineffective disciplinarians, (who are daily in danger of being accused of corporal punishment) 30% in pointless, boring meetings that yield nothing of valuable use in their classrooms, and the other 10% producing dog and pony shows for administrator's photo ops.

-I did hear in the interview, unfortunately, that the geographical location of a school often determines just how low or non-existent many people's expectation of student success really is.
-That is not new, and I experienced it first hand.
-I heard "these kids over here" every day of my teaching career.
 Some teachers simply stopped believing that their students could learn because they were stripped of all of the safeguards of an environment in which they could effectively teach.
 Many teachers regarded themselves as overpaid babysitters, and watched the clock until they could retire, or go and teach in Maryland or Virginia, where it seemed that teachers were respected as actual professionals.

 Chancellor Michelle Rhee's problem was that she came in as an enforcing stranger, not an agent of unity.
-As always, when students aren't learning, teachers, no matter what the extenuating circumstances, are the first to blame.

-When you are given a job and given directives, sometimes, that's all you focus on, and forget that there are human beings in your view.
 When you're cleaning house, every now and then something valuable ends up broken, or in the trash.
-The house is cleaner, but there's so much anxiety and suffering that no one can function happily in it.
-There's so much animosity, that any good that has been done doesn't even matter.
+The house is cleaner, but there's so much anxiety and suffering, that no one can function happily in it.
+There's so much animosity, that any good that has been done, doesn't even matter.

-Whether the chancellor stays or goes will determine if she was working for the Mayor, on behalf of the children of the District of Columbia, or if the incoming mayor has any confidence in her.
+Whether the chancellor stays or goes, will determine if she was working for the Mayor, on behalf of the children of the District of Columbia, or if the incoming mayor has any confidence in her.

 It has always baffled me, over the years, that within the ranks of DCPS, NO ONE was deemed qualified to be the superintendent/chancellor.
 Someone was always imported from somewhere else.

-Rhee adopted the position of the little boy in the story "The Emperor's New Clothes".
-She called things the way she saw them, and folks felt she didn't have the right.
-Was it racial?
-Intellectual?
-Petty?
-Who did she think she was recognizing that a student, unless highly self directed, could be no more proficient than the individual tasked to teach them each day?
+Who did she think she was recognizing that a student, unless highly self-directed, could be no more proficient than the individual tasked to teach them each day?

 We don't like to be told that we are horrible when, for years, our deficiencies have been deemed acceptable.
 When there is a failure to correct a thing, it is soon considered normal.